AshDL1994/NewsContentSQS/README.md

 https://open-platform.theguardian.com/access/

-Please name the key "guardian_key"
+Please name the key "guardian_key".
+Once again there is an assumption here that the key is being created with the same AWS user which is associated with the CLI.

 Please open a new terminal and ensure you are in a fresh Venv.
+Also double cehck you are in the project repo!

 Please set the Pythonpath to the root directory.

+Install requirments
+pip install -r requirements.txt

+Run tests
+pytest all_tests

+cd to the terraform folder

 At this point you can Terraform init, Terraform plan and Terraform apply.

+cd out of the terraform folder

 At this point you can run the following command...